-Why?
-Well, for starters Livingston is where A River Runs Through It was filmed.
-Yes, the movie that turned Brad Pitt into a bona fide movie star.
+Need a more famous reason to visit ?
+Movie buffs will appreciate that Livingston is where A River Runs Through It was filmed.
+Yes, the movie that turned Brad Pitt into a bona fide movie star.Â

 But Livingston is much more than just being a place that Robert Redford deemed the perfect setting for filming the movie.
 (Side note: the semi-autobiographical novella the movie is based on was mostly set in Missoula).

-But Livingston isn’t just a kitschy tourist town.
+Livingston isn’t just a tourist town.
 It’s home to a strong community that makes their living mostly in the agriculture sector, but also has a number of artists and writers who call Livingston home.
 Plus, there’s a cool downtown area with delicious restaurants, breweries, and bars.
 This dichotomy of working the land and creating art (or food!) gives Livingston a special artistic vibe that still feels decidedly Montanan.

 Getting to Livingston